-- Paper information is either under supervision or secured in a locked or restricted area - Electronic hardware is either under supervision or secured in a locked or restricted area at all times. - Passwords are used on all our computers. - Paper information is transmitted through sealed, addressed envelopes or boxes by reputable companies.

-- Electronic information is transmitted either through a direct line or is made anonymous or encrypted - Staff are trained to collect, use and disclose personal information only as necessary to fulfill their duties and in accordance with our privacy policy. - We use reputable, professional IT companies to secure our system; - We use PHIPA and PIPEDA compliant electronic health records, sharing of information programs, and telehealth platforms - External consultants and agencies with access to personal information must enter into privacy agreements with us.
+- Paper information is either under supervision or secured in a locked or restricted area - Professional shredding services following security protocols are used of any paper patient identifying information - Removable electronic hardware is either under supervision or secured in a locked or restricted area at all times. - Passwords are used, changed and muti-factored on all our devices. - All staff are trained and have signed a device usage and cyber security policy to protect your information - Paper information is transmitted through sealed, addressed envelopes or boxes by reputable companies. - Electronic information is transmitted either through a direct line or is made anonymous or encrypted unless approved by you to be sent differently (ex. such as e-mail) - Staff are trained to collect, use and disclose personal information only as necessary to fulfill their duties and in accordance with our privacy policy. - We use reputable, professional IT companies to secure our systems. - We use PHIPA and PIPEDA compliant electronic health records, cloud services, sharing of information programs, and telehealth platforms - External consultants and agencies with access to personal information must enter into privacy agreements with us.